 Mandatory Social Security - The State of Ohio has a long and successful record of opposing mandatory Social Security coverage for its public employees.
 This issue continues to resurface in the context of various Social Security reform proposals as a means of generating additional revenues which are estimated to extend the solvency of Social Security by a mere two years.
 H.C.
 R. 20 was introduced this session and urges Congress to reject any legislation that would require Ohio's public employees to participate in Social Security.
 The ORSC voted to recommend that the General Assembly approve this resolution.
+No action was taken on the resolution by the legislature.

 Disability Experience Reports - H.B.
 648 (eff.
 9-16-98) required each retirement system annually to prepare reports on the disability retirement experience of each employer covered by each system.
 The reports are submitted to the Governor, the ORSC, and the chair of the standing committees and subcommittees in the Senate and the House of Representatives with primary responsibility for retirement legislation.
 This reporting requirement is scheduled to sunset in 2005.
-An amendment proposed for H.B.
-272 would eliminate the sunset provision.
+H.B.
+272 eliminated the sunset provision.